One of the surest ways to find unhappiness and limit your creativity is worrying about what others think of you or your work.

 It’s true, and I am guilty of it.
 But it doesn’t have to be that way.

-Good Enough: Stop Seeking Perfection and Approval is an eBook about taking action now!
+Good Enough: Stop Seeking Perfection and Approval is an eBook about writing your best work now!
 Get your FREE copy (and regular blog updates), by entering your email below.
 Follow the easy steps in the confirmation email to download your copy.